 How I Have Been Feeling Physically

-It has been just over a week and I have been feeling pretty good, except for today.
+I have been feeling pretty good for just over a week after giving birth to twins, except for today.
 I woke up this morning knowing I was getting mastitis (clogged milk ducts).
 I feel awful.
-For those of you that have never had mastitis it gives you flu like symptoms, such as; the chills, a fever, dizziness, heavy head, pure misery.
+For those of you that have never had mastitis it gives you flu like symptoms, such as; the chills, fever, dizziness, heavy head, pure misery.
 I called my doctor first thing and she called me in a prescription; hopefully it kicks in quickly.
-I don’t have time to feel like this.
+I don’t have time to feel awful.

 As for recovering from childbirth, there hasn’t been any time.
 All-in-all I feel pretty good.
 I have had minor cramping here and there, but nothing major.
 For delivering twins I feel great.
-I couldn’t have asked for an easier labor and recovery.
+I couldn’t have asked for an easier labor, delivery and recovery.

-When I got pregnant I knew I wanted to keep track of how I do after twins.
-Not necessarily the number on the scale, but how I feel after giving birth to babies #3 and 4.
-When I first found out I was pregnant with twins I started doing a ton of research on correct amount of weight to gain, physical activity, stretch marks, “twin skin”, etc. Even though this was pregnancy number 3 for me I had to idea what to expect with twins and I wanted to do it right.
+When I got pregnant I knew I wanted to keep track of how I heal after my twin pregnancy.
+Not necessarily the number on the scale, but how I feel after giving birth to babies 3 and 4.
+When I first found out I was pregnant with twins I started doing a ton of research (and let me tell you there was not enough information on twin pregnancies) on correct amount of weight to gain, physical activity, stretch marks, “twin skin”, etc. Even though this was pregnancy number 3 for me I had no idea what to expect with twins and I wanted to do it right.

 Here are some pregnancy stats: